mingwonggithub/CSCE5.4.8-Project/Proj3/README.md

 # Pre-steps before running the tasks
  1. Make sure the Android VM is powered on
- 2. Type `netfcfg` in the Android terminal app to determine the ip address of Android VM
+ 2. Type `netcfg` in the Android terminal app to determine the ip address of Android VM
  3. Insert the ip address of the Android VM into task 5 of the Makefile.
  4. Remove the Repackaging Lab app from the device if it exists
  5. Insert a few phone contacts